GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Logseq Page Properties.md

 			- [All Platforms](https://docs.logseq.com/#/page/all%20platforms)
 		- ### description:
 			- Annotates any block or page with multiple pairs of values e.g. `rating:: 8` or `name:: foo`.
 Building block for organizing graphs
 	- ## Usage
-			- ### Property naming rules
+		- ### Property naming rules:
 			- To enter a property, type `::` to autocomplete a property name.
 After entering a property name, autocomplete a property value that is _specific_ to that property.
 To see this in action, [see this demo](https://www.loom.com/share/27804e1bcd7b4e4bbf71ec14956c42fe).
-- Markdown:
+		- ### Markdown:
 			- syntax: `property:: value`
-- org-mode:
+		- ### org-mode:
 			- syntax: `#+PROPERTY: value`
-- Functionality
+	- ## Functionality
 		- _Page properties_ are defined by putting them into the first block of the page (_frontmatter_).
 		- _Block properties_ are defined by putting them into any other block.
 		- Any page or block can have multiple pairs of properties.
 		- Properties with no value are not visible or queryable e.g. `property::`
-- Property values
+		- ### Property values
 			- Property values can be a mix of almost any text, links, page links and tags.
 This means you can write like anywhere else in Logseq:
 - 1
 - ```
       description:: [[Logseq]] is the fastest #triples #[[text editor]]